gmatosferreira/CheatSheets/PythonObjectOriented.md

 ## Attributes

 As I just mentioned, objects have attributes and depending on where they are declared, they can assume three types:
-- **Class attributes** Known in JAVA as static, they are shared by all class objects
+- **Class attributes** Known in Java as static, they are shared by objects of the class
 - **Instance attributes** Variable exclusive to one object
 - **Dynamic attributes** Defined dinamically